-While there are tons of different ways to redeem Amex points for some amazing luxury travel, we think these ten are the perfect way to show you what’s really possible if you learn just a bit about the transfer partners.
-It really is worth it.
+There are tons of different ways to redeem Amex points for amazing luxury travel, but these ten are absolutely perfect ways to highlight what’s really possible, if you take the time to learn just a little bit about the transfer partners at your disposal.
+Yes, diving in is totally worth it.

-If you need to earn more Membership Rewards points first, you have plenty of options to do so (Learn More).
+If you need to earn more Membership Rewards points first, you have plenty of options, with juicy welcome bonuses and increased earning rates (Learn More).

 ANA First Class Via Virgin Atlantic Flying Club